 These eggs will have been cooking in the pot of chili pepper gravy for hours, so that they turn a brown red color all the way to the yoke.
 Try adding hard boiled eggs to your curry pot also.
 Ah now, I am getting hungry for a good pot of curry with fiery chutney.

 Eggs are bought at the open air market, and it is hard to know if they are fresh.
 When I was a kid growing up in Tanganyika, the local people would bring eggs to the back door.
-We would buy them with money, salt, and tin cans, which were of rather high value since other cups were expensive.
+We would buy them with money, salt, and tin cans, which were of rather high value since other cups were expensive to an African.

 My mother would take a pan of cold water to the back door, and every egg was tested.
 When the egg was put into the water, it was really fresh if it sank to the bottom and lay on its side.
 If it stood up on end partially, it was OK to eat but aging.
 If it floated, if was about to explode.
 The Africans would collect eggs for a number of days, then they would bring them to sell to us.
 I don't think they really intended to rip us off as such, but then they just couldn't stand to throw away old eggs.